Single Blade Razor VS Multi Blade, Which one Shaves Better?

 Single blade razors are more efficient because it cuts facial hair closely without creating more blade friction than needed, which means fewer chances of getting a skin rash after getting a shave.

 Single blade razors, by design, are also more sustainable.
 These razors are easy to recycle because they make them from stainless steel and wood.
-On the other hand, they produce disposable multi-blade cartridges from plastic, and you don’t want to be adding more plastic pollution to the environment.
+On the other hand, they produce disposable multi-blade cartridges from plastic that you need to change of every seven shaves, and you don’t want to be adding more plastic pollution to the environment.

 Shaving enthusiasts also swear by its maneuverability.
 It’s easy to use straight razors in all kinds of angles.
 Multi-blade razors, despite their modern design pivoting heads, are often difficult to handle at certain angles.
 You won’t have that kind of problem with a single blade.

 So which type of blade should you pick?

 If you’ve been using a multi-blade and are experiencing skin irritation and razor bumps, then, by all means, you should consider shifting to a single blade.

 With the proper technique, single blade razors deliver a more comfortable shave with less irritation.
 A single blade razor moves across the skin at a gentle angle, allowing to cut the beard without tugging.

 Straight and safety razors are guaranteed to provide better results and deliver a closer shave while reducing razor bumps and rashes.

 So if you’re a newbie to wet shaving, don’t let yourself go to all the trouble of finding out that multi-blade isn’t doing you any favor.

 Pick a single blade razor; whether you choose a safety razor or a straight razor, we guarantee that you’ll get a closer shave with the slightest discomfort.
 Easy isn’t worth a shit if you’re not comfortable with the results.